Top 5 Ways to Get Out of Debt

 Control Your Spending

 You must learn how to control your spending.
-The reason you got into debt in the first place was because you spent more than you had, usually on things you thought you needed, or just simply wanted.
+The reason you got into debt in the first place was that you spent more than you had, usually on things you thought you needed, or just simply wanted.
 You must be willing to cut your costs if you want to get out of debt.
 Only purchase needed items.
 Create a budget and a payment plan and stick to it.
 Stay away from eating out, cable television, and other unnecessary purchases.
 This also means you must stay away from creating more debt, especially by using your credit cards.
 If you don’t have the money to purchase an item, then avoid the temptation to charge it.
 That will only add to your debt.

 Use Extra to Pay off Debt

 Sometimes, we end up with extra money in our budget.
 It’s always tempting to splurge a little when we have an unexpected surplus.
-However this usually turns out to be a waste.
+However, this usually turns out to be a waste.
 If you really want to get out of debt quickly then you should put any extra money you have towards your debt.

 Try a Balance Transfer or Ask for Lower Rates